 Clustered Bar Chart (Tables of Contents)

-A clustered bar chart is a chart when bars of different graphs are placed next to each another.
+A clustered bar chart is a chart when bars of different graphs are placed next to each other.

 - The data for each series is stored in a separate row or column.

-- Clustered column chart creates a separate bar for each value in a row
+- Clustered column excel chart creates a separate bar for each value in a row

 - Column charts are useful for showing data changes over a period of time